Had a shocking call with the North American CEO of a luxury brand recently.

 Retail Sales Training Courses Must-Haves

-To be effective, sales instruction needs to have some key elements - the specifics can be tweaked for your needs, but you absolutely need these foundational elements:
+To be effective, sales training needs to have some key elements - the specifics can be tweaked for your needs, but you absolutely must have these foundational elements:

-It Must be Specific: Broad generalities and vague concepts like value every guest don’t tell your employees anything.
-Your learning program needs to tell them exactly what to do and how to do it.
+It Must be Specific: Broad generalities and vague concepts like value every guest don’t tell your retail staff anything.
+A learning program needs to tell them exactly what to do and how to do it.
 A great sales process provides the skeleton of an exceptional experience.
 It gives them structure without making them robots.

-It Must be Accessible: Your Millennial salesforce will fall asleep 5 minutes into instructional videos and even quicker with manuals.
-You need interactive, attention-grabbing instruction that provides immediate feedback on success or failure.
-This is the video-game generation and old-fashioned educational methods will cause them to disconnect almost immediately.
+It Must be Accessible: Your Millennial salesforce will fall asleep five minutes into instructional videos and even quicker with manuals.
+You need interactive, attention-grabbing sales training that provides immediate feedback on success or failure.
+This is the video-game generation and old-fashioned retail training methods will cause them to disconnect almost immediately.

 It Must be Digestible: Following on the same theme, the learning modules must be divided into small, easily learned chunks.
 The longer a lesson is, the harder it becomes to learn all of the specifics, and the greater the chance of losing something.

 It Must be Repeatable: Lessons will be forgotten over time.
 Education isn’t a one-time event.
 It’s a long-term commitment to improvement.
-Salespeople need to be able to access the instruction materials to brush up on key concepts as needed.
-Unlike product knowledge instruction, you don’t train so they get a concept right once, you train so they can’t get it wrong on the salesfloor.
+Salespeople need to be able to access the training material to brush up on key concepts as needed.
+Unlike product knowledge instruction, you don’t train so they get a concept right once, you train so they can’t get it wrong on the sales floor.

 This is the absolute, bare-bones framework for a system that works.
 You can build this on your own from scratch, but it will likely take years and keep you in meetings until retirement.

-That’s probably why so many simply ignore it and give lip-service to staff development.
+That’s probably why so many simply ignore it and give lip-service to sales skills and staff development.

 But that costs those brands plenty because untrained employees are more likely to turnover quicker.
 And the cost of replacing them is about 16 percent of that person's average wage.
-For most retailers, that's about $3400 every time they lose someone.
+For most retailers, that's about $3400 every time they lose a salesperson.